xenanetworks/open-automation-core/docs/source/understand_xoa_core/data_io_sys.rst

     ``_filter`` argument is optional.
 If it is not provided, all message types will be returned from this test suite execution.

-In the example bellow, we subscribe only to the statistic messages from the test suite that is in execution.

-    ``Line no.25``: Subscribe to all message exchanges with the tester.

-    ``Line no.36``: Subscribe to statistic messages.
+The example below demonstrates how to subscribe to test resource notifications and test results.

 .. literalinclude:: ../code_example/running_xoa_config.py
     :language: python
-    :emphasize-lines: 35, 52
+    :emphasize-lines: 25-27, 38-40